 Because of a dearth in low-income housing in Dallas, we recently began a transitional housing ministry for families.
 After purchasing two condos near our location, we prepared them for families to move in and live for a time until they can get on their feet and acquire permanent housing.
 (We also support several families and individuals long-term in other church-owned apartments).

 Over time we’ve found that a reciprocal commitment from residents helps the process.
 Their dignity is preserved when they invest something, usually a small rent payment or a regular contribution to a savings account that can be used later as a deposit on a permanent place.

 Interest-Free Loan Ministry

 In 2018 we began a ministry to provide zero-interest loans for people who were being ripped-off by “payday” loan companies, unscrupulous auto dealers, local loan sharks and other scams.
 Recipients are expected to pay back the money, but without added interest.
 As an example, members of our congregation have put up several thousand dollars to help one woman with four children to buy a reliable car that can get her back and forth to work.

 ‘The Lair’ Community Restaurant

 For decades our community restaurant has provided food throughout the week for residents, staff, neighbors and anyone who drops by.
-We often distribute supplies from our cooler to families that need groceries.
+We often distribute supplies to families that need groceries.

 Our Meet Need Committee regularly dispenses funds for people in emergency situations – to help pay rent, bills or provide diapers and other essentials.